ScilifelabDataCentre/dds_cli/docs/examples.rst

 .. note::

-    Note that the email specified in the option ``--principal-investigator`` does not receive any emails; It's only for information purposes at this time.
+    The email specified in the option ``--principal-investigator`` does not receive any emails; It's only for information purposes at this time.

 When the project is created, you should get an output similar to the one below.